How To Do A Scissor Sweep BJJ Step By Step

 Follow these awesome steps to take a successful scissor sweep in BJJ.

-1. Reach the closed guard position, or if you’re already there you main it.
+1. Reach the closed guard position; if you’re already there, you must maintain it.

 2. Choose the desired opponent’s side to attack that you think will have no chance to escape.
-Then, control the opponent’s sleeve and collar without giving your opponent’s the opportunity to predict your next moves.
+Then, control the opponent’s sleeve and collar without allowing your opponent to predict your next moves.

-3. Open your guard and move a little to your side where you create the necessary space to properly perform the sweep.
-Then, slide your shin diagonally on your opponent’s body so that your foot hooks the hip and your knee presses his chest, and the other leg goes to block the other opponent’s side.
+3. Open your guard and move a little to your side, where you create the necessary space to perform the sweep properly.
+Then, slide your shin diagonally on your opponent’s body so that your foot hooks the hip, your knee presses his chest, and the other leg blocks the opponent’s side.

 Scissor Sweep Details